 This section will provide information related to Anaplasma phagocytophilum.

-In 2012, there were 517 confirmed and probable reported cases of human granulocytic anaplasmosis or HGA in Wisconsin.
+In 2016, there were 694 confirmed and probable reported cases of human granulocytic anaplasmosis or HGA in Wisconsin.
 This pathogen is transmitted by blacklegged ticks, also known as deer ticks.
-Approximately 70% of all cases in the US occur in Wisconsin and Minnesota (http://www.cdc.gov/anaplasmosis/stats/).
-Nymphal ticks are infected at rates ranging between 3-4% up to 12%, depending on location.
-Co-infection (infection of a nymph with both Borrelia burgdorferi and Anaplasma phagocytophilum) rates range from 3-5%.
+Wisconsin and Minnesota are high-incidence states (http://www.cdc.gov/anaplasmosis/stats/).

 Figure 2.
-Incidence and distribution of anaplasmosis cases in Wisconsin for 2012.
+Incidence and distribution of human anaplasmosis cases in Wisconsin for 2016.
 Map courtesy of the Wisconsin Department of Health Services.
 Historical data as well as the most recent data available can be found at http://www.dhs.wisconsin.gov/communicable/tickborne/AandE/index.htm

 What is Anaplasmosis?